 A receipt or copy of your invoice marked with the date of purchase is required before any warranty service will be rendered.
 You can obtain service by calling your vendor for a Returned Merchandise Authorization (RMA) number.
-(For faster service, you can also request the RMA Authorization online @http://supermicro. com/support/rma/.)
 When returning to the manufacturer, the RMA number should be prominently displayed on the outside of the shipping carton, and mailed prepaid or hand-carried.
 Shipping and handling charges will be applied for all orders that must be mailed when service is complete.